Weak is what we feel when we are in the process of resisting vulnerability.

 Capability in our relationships specifically, is vulnerability.

-And in this interaction with this man at the gym, if I chose, I was free to be vulnerable in 2 ways and 2 ways that matter to ALL of us:
+And in this interaction with this man at the gym, if I chose, I was free to be vulnerable in two ways and teo ways that matter to ALL of us:

-I happened to walk over to the drinking tap at the same time as this man, and we met again.
+After my initial interaction with this man, I happened to walk over to the drinking tap at the same time as him, and we met again.
 I took one earphone out, as I smiled at him and he smiled back.

 The moment we smiled at each other, he said to me; ‘I’m actually one of the personal trainers here at the gym, I wasn’t trying to hassle you.’

-I looked in to his eyes, knowing that what I know of men through my work and study, most decent men don’t at all want to come across one of those sleazy hassling douchebags…and I said; ‘oh, I didn’t feel hassled, just embarrassed!’ as I smiled.
-And he walked off again, laughing heartily again, this time, not as loud, and softer.
+I looked in to his eyes, knowing what I know of men through my work and study, most decent men want to do the right thing.

-And he said ‘oh I just saw the tag and thought; she might wanna know about that!’
+And as he walked off, he said ‘Oh I just saw the tag and thought; she might wanna know about that!’

 I felt it.
 I knew it.

 I felt that he was a genuinely good guy who really thought he was helping me out.
-Wow.
+Wow, what a revelation.

 Do you know what I felt in that moment?